postmanlabs/labs-docs/src/pages/docs/getting-started/troubleshooting-inapp.md

 ## Checking Postman's status

 Wondering if Postman is experiencing issues?
 Check the [Postman Status page](https://status.postman.com/), which lets you know if Postman is experiencing degraded performance, outages, or is undergoing maintenance.

+## Hardware acceleration

+Postman takes advantage of your computer's built-in graphics hardware to speed up the rendering of onscreen graphics.
+Sometimes your computer's specific GPU, drivers, or operating system may cause issues with hardware acceleration.
+If you see screen artifacts or other glitches, turning off hardware acceleration might solve the problem.

+To activate or deactivate hardware acceleration in Postman:

+* On macOS, select **Postman > Hardware Acceleration**.
+* On Windows or Linux, select **Help > Hardware Acceleration**.

+Restart Postman to apply the new setting.
+Disabling hardware acceleration may affect performance or CPU usage.